LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W04-D1-StylingWithCSS.md

   - <u>Anatomy of a CSS rule:</u>

     - Selector: *body*
+      Special selector: * is a "wild card" and will select any element
     - Braces: *{ }*
     - Property: *background-color: lightcyan;*
       - Name: *background-color*